-The voluntary and confidential RCDSB Student Census will ask a series of questions around identity and demographics.
-The survey is guided by the Ministry of Education and is in compliance with Ontario’s Anti-Racism Data Standards, the Ontario Human Rights Commission and all relevant legislative requirements set out in the Education Act, MFIPPA , the Canadian Human Rights Act and the Canadian Charter of Rights and Freedoms.
+The voluntary and confidential RCDSB Student survey asked a series of questions around identity and demographics.
+The survey was guided by the Ministry of Education and is in compliance with Ontario’s Anti-Racism Data Standards, the Ontario Human Rights Commission and all relevant legislative requirements set out in the Education Act, MFIPPA , the Canadian Human Rights Act and the Canadian Charter of Rights and Freedoms.
 The Ontario Human Rights Commission permits and encourages the collection and analysis of identity data for the purposes of: identifying and removing systemic barriers; preventing discrimination; and promoting equity and inclusivity.

 FAQs